Payments to social care workers

 An employer is not entitled to seek the reimbursement of any costs from the Fund where they have received any payments or funding from a public body for that amount.

-Payments to employers from the Fund will be made through existing public sector contracts and the COSLA and Health and Social Care Scotland National Principles for Sustainability Payments to Social Care Providers during COVID 19.
+Payments to employers from the Fund will be made through existing public sector contracts and the COSLA and Health and Social Care Scotland National Principles for Sustainability Payments to Social Care Providers during COVID 19 (Select Principles for Social Care Sustainability Payments v4 from September 2020 from the Health and Social Care dropdown menu).
 This includes social care providers signing a declaration to confirm, among other conditions, that they will:

 - continue to employ and pay staff their normal pay in line with the terms of the Social Care Staff Support Fund